 Dunn, M.J., Killcross, A.S.
 (2002) Attenuation of the disruptive effects of systemic d-amphetamine on conditional discrimination performance by intra-PFC α-flupenthixol.
 2002 abstract Viewer/Itenerary Planner.
 Washington, DC: Society for Neuroscience, No. 305.3.

-Michael J. Dunn is a Senior Lecturer and Joint Programme Director for the BSc(Hons) Psychology degree in the Department of Applied Psychology within the Cardiff School of Health Sciences.
+Michael J. Dunn is a Senior Lecturer for the BSc(Hons) Psychology degree in the Department of Applied Psychology within the Cardiff School of Health Sciences.
 He has a PhD from the University of Wales Cardiff and subsequently worked there as a Post-doctoral Research Associate.